parthibdebnath/launchpad/README.md

 # launchpad
 10-key Macropad with custom PCB, case, and firmware!
 Two Neopixel LEDs are part of the PCB as well as a XIAO RP2040 MCU.
 Can be used as a numpad, function keys, or custom actions.
-PCB designed in KiCad, case if Fusion and Blender, and KMK firmware.
+PCB designed in KiCad, case in Fusion and Blender, and KMK firmware.

 Current functionality looks like this(the keys are in a 3x3 grid with a centered bottom key):